artemdanska/FuelCalculator/README.md

 ### DB Setup
-Open MySQL and run the queries in sql/schema.sql and the USER and PASSWORD in db/DatabaseConnection corresponding to yours.
+Open MySQL and run the queries in sql/schema.sql and change the USER and PASSWORD in db/DatabaseConnection corresponding to yours.